-- ☐ Provide a prompt, fair, and impartial process and resolution; - □ Be conducted by officials who receive annual training on Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking and how to conduct an investigation process that protects the of victims and promotes accountability; - □ Provide the complainant and respondent the same opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice; - The outcome of the disciplinary proceeding; - The University's procedures to appeal the results of the disciplinary proceeding; - Any change to the disciplinary results that occurs prior to the time such results become - final; and When disciplinary results become final.
+Provide a prompt, fair. and impartial process and resolution;

+- ☐ Be conducted by officials who receive annual training on Sexual Misconduct, Dating Violence, Domestic Violence, and Stalking and how to conduct an investigation process that protects the of victims and promotes accountability; - Provide the complainant and respondent the same opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice; - ☐ Simultaneously inform the complainant and respondent in writing of: - The outcome of the disciplinary proceeding; - The University's procedures to appeal the results of the disciplinary proceeding; - Any change to the disciplinary results that occurs prior to the time such results become final; and - When disciplinary results become final.

-Sanction
+Sanction Statement